NatalieC15/papers/journal.md

 We used an AMS (Allen et all 2004) to measure particle composition.

 Ground based measurements of BBOA have been made by J. Smith et al.

+#Simulations
+John's box model simulations support the hypothesis that coagulation is driving particle growth.